Open-Gea/Client-Open-Gea/README.md

 ## Project Roadmap

 Participation is welcomed from software developers, designers, testers, agronomists/agri experts/soil experts, IoT engineers, researchers, students, farmers, and others who can help improve the quality and value of the solution for small farmers around the world.

+Please check the issues to see how you can contribute to the project

 ## Getting Started

 ### Technologies

-The main technology used in client yvy app are:
+The main technology used in client gea app are:

 *  <div style="display: flex; justify-items: center;">
     <img src="https://user-images.githubusercontent.com/25181517/183897015-94a058a6-b86e-4e42-a37f-bf92061753e5.png" alt="react.js" width="20" height="20" style="margin-right: 10px;">